PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-Native-Markdown-Rendering.md

 Markdown is a common authoring format used by the community.
 There is no easy way in PowerShell to visualize a markdown document on console.
+Since the PowerShell help is authored in markdown, these components will be used for rendering help content.

 ## Specification